vgcman16/bookverse/README.md

 - NativeScript team for the amazing framework
 - All contributors who participate in this project
-- Book APIs providers for their services
+- Firebase for authentication services

 ## 📞 Support